How to run keyword searches and use the domain tool

-You can choose whether to get keywords loosely based on your seed (Keywords in any order is great for this) or keywords that match your seed more closely (Keywords inside a search term).
+You can choose whether to get keywords loosely based on your seed (Broad) or keywords that match your seed exactly (Exact), and you can also choose whether or not to show keywords from your linked GSC account.

-- Using Keywords in any order for a seed like wedding photographer will give results including wedding photographer, photographer for wedding and best wedding photographer and so on - the keywords that have wedding and photographer in them.
+- Using a Broad for a seed like wedding photographer will give wide range of results including wedding photographer, photographer for wedding and best wedding photographer and so on.
+It will also deliver terms which are related to the niche such as family wedding photos and wedding photoshoot.

-- Exact keyword only will just give results (where available) for the seeds you enter into the seed word box.
+- Exact only will just give results (where available) for the seeds you enter into the seed word box.

 If you have a large number of keywords you need to research you can use the bulk search feature.
 Just click on the Import button next to Search.

 You can search on lists of words (see our FAQ for limits) either by pasting them in, one per line, or by uploading a csv.